New Blue Sun

-New Blue Sun is the debut solo album by American musician André 3000.
+New Blue Sun is the debut solo studio album by American musician André 3000.
 It was released by Epic Records on November 17, 2023, representing an end to his 17-year hiatus from new material.

 The album was produced by André 3000 and Carlos Niño and features instrumental contributions by an ensemble, including André 3000 (flutes), Niño (percussion), Nate Mercereau (guitars), Deantoni Parks (drums), V.C.R. (violin), Surya Botofasina and Diego Gaeta (keyboards), Matthewdavid (mycelial electronics), Jesse Peterson (multi-instruments), and Mia Doi Todd (vocals).
 New Blue Sun received positive reviews from music critics and was nominated for Album of the Year and Best Alternative Jazz Album at the 67th Annual Grammy Awards, and the opening track, "I Swear, I Really Wanted to Make a 'Rap' Album but This Is Literally the Way the Wind Blew Me This Time", was nominated for Best Instrumental Composition.

 Background

 In a previous endeavor with a woodwind instrument, André 3000 collaborated with James Blake in 2018 to release a 17-minute long instrumental jazz song called "Look Ma No Hands"; the former played bass clarinet on the track.

 In the years leading up to the release of New Blue Sun, André 3000 made media appearances playing flute in public settings; this was especially amplified online by his appearance as a flautist on the score for the Daniels' 2022 film Everything Everywhere All at Once.
 He would later meet with jazz musician Carlos Niño in Los Angeles, where the two agreed to create a studio album.
 The song "Tunnels of Egypt" was made during New Blue Sun's recording sessions, but was left off the album and later released on November 22, 2024.
 Ahead of New Blue Sun's announcement, fellow rapper Killer Mike teased an impending release by André 3000.

 As his first solo studio release, and the first studio material of his in a significant period of time, the 87-minute album largely consists of "experimental flute music" with both acoustic and electronic instrumentation, influenced by spiritual jazz musicians and minimalist composers.
 It features "a myriad" of different flutes performed by André 3000 in various styles across eight instrumental pieces.

 When announcing the album on November 14, 2023, André 3000 emphasized that the project is not "a rap record", with the packaging displaying a lighthearted disclaimer that it contains "no bars"; he has additionally dismissed rumors that he was "sitting around on rap albums" that he has been characterized as refusing to release, saying instead that he felt more comfortable with the direction indicated by New Blue Sun.

 The album was originally titled Everything Is Too Loud, but was renamed because André 3000 felt that it put out negative energy.